hackolade/studio-cli-github-actions-examples/README.md

 >Running Hackolade Studio Docker image on GitHub Actions requires a concurrent License.
 >To purchase a concurrent license subscription, please send an email to sales@hackolade.com.

-This repository exposes a workflow example that uses a license that is managed as a [GitHub Action secret](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions).
+This repository exposes a workflow example that uses a license managed as a [GitHub Action secret](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions).
 License keys should be kept secret.

 ## Build your Docker image and push it to Docker Hub